riksuFIN/A3-Tehtailua/README.md

 Arma 3 Tehtävän tehtailua

-plaaplaaplaaplaa TÄRKEETÄ plaaplaaapalaaa
-plaaplaaplaaplaa TÄRKEETÄ plaaplaaapalaaa
-plaaplaaplaaplaa TÄRKEETÄ plaaplaaapalaaaplaaplaaplaaplaa TÄRKEETÄ plaaplaaapalaaa plaaplaaplaaplaa TÄRKEETÄ plaaplaaapalaaaplaaplaaplaaplaa TÄRKEETÄ plaaplaaapalaaaplaaplaaplaaplaa TÄRKEETÄ plaaplaaapalaaaplaaplaaplaaplaa TÄRKEETÄ plaaplaaapalaaa

-By riksuFIN, HyiNamKiitos and Groovy Gremlin.
+By riksuFIN, HyiNamKiitos and GroovyGremlin.